loambuild/loam/crates/loam-sdk/README.md

 }
 ```

-By specifying the associated `Impl` type for `Core`, you enable the default `Admin` methods to be used (`admin_set`, `admin_get`, `redeploy`).
+By specifying the associated a concrete implementation for `Core`, `Admin`, you enable its methods to be used (`admin_set`, `admin_get`, `redeploy`).
 However, you can also provide a different implementation if needed by replacing `Admin` with a different struct/enum that also implements [IsCore](replace).

-Notice that the generated code calls `Contract::redeploy` and other methods.
-This ensures that the `Contract` type is redeployable, while also allowing for extensions, as `Contract` can overwrite the default methods.
+Notice that the generated code includes `Contract::redeploy` and other methods.
+This ensures that the `Contract` type is redeployable, while also allowing for extensions, as different concrete implementation can overwrite the default methods.